 Everyone with a OneDrive account now has Personal Vault.

 - Free OneDrive users (with 100GB limit) can only save 3 files in the Vault.
+But there are ways around the three file limit.

 Setup Personal Vault